Sheriff's deputy killed, others wounded in Colorado shootout

 A Colorado sheriff's deputy was killed and several more were wounded in a shootout while responding to a report of a domestic disturbance, the sheriff's office said Sunday.

-Five deputies in all were shot by the suspect in suburban Denver, the Douglas County Sheriff's Office said on Twitter Sunday morning.
+Five deputies in all were shot in suburban Denver, the Douglas County Sheriff's Office said on Twitter Sunday morning.

 "Officers were called to a residence on a disturbance, once they were there, they were met with gunfire from the suspect," Sheriff Tony Spurlock said at a news conference Sunday afternoon.
 "Four officers were injured and one officer was killed in the line of duty."